 How it works Iulius Caesar Cipher?

 Before becoming emperor of the Roman Empire, Iulius Caesar was a prolific military general.
 He succeeded to conquer Galia and seize the power of the Roman Republic after he won the war against Pompey.
 For this, Caesar needed an encryption method for his messages because there was a possibility that the messenger was killed.
 He came with a shift letter algorithm that implies changing the alphabet letters with a key digit.
-For example, if the key is five the letter A becomes E.
+For example, if the key is five, the letter A becomes E (there are 5 letters from A to E).

 This encryption method helped Caesar to conquer Galia and won the civil war.
 His generals knew how the algorithm worked and they understood the messages that Caesar sent to them.